Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Numerical Results

-We then study the effects of varying $M$ and $r_1$ on both players' payoffs and strategies in the sequential game for the five-node setting.
-In Figure~\ref{fig:sgchangewithm}, the parameters of all the nodes are the same except $r_i$.
-We vary the attacker's budget $M$ from $0$ to $1$.
+In Figure~\ref{fig:sgchangewithm2}, the attacker's budget $M$ varies from $0$ to $1$ and the defending budget $B=0.2$.
 When $M=0$, the defender can set $m_i$ for all $i$ to arbitrary small (but positive) values, so that the attacker is unable to attack any node, leading to a zero payoff for both players.
-As $M$ becomes larger, the attacker's payoff increases, while the defender's payoff decreases, and the defender tends to defend the nodes with higher values more frequently, as shown in Figure~\ref{fig:sgchangewithm}(lower).
-After a certain point, the defender gives up some nodes and protects higher value nodes more often.
-This is because with a very large $M$, the attacker is able to attack all the nodes with high probability, so that defending all the nodes with small $m_i$ is less effective than defending high value nodes with large $m_i$.
-This result implies that the attacker's resource constraint has a significant impact on the defender's behavior and when $M$ is large, protecting high value nodes more frequently and giving up several low value nodes is more beneficial for the defender compared to defending all the nodes with low frequency.
+As $M$ becomes larger, the attacker's payoff increases, while the defender's payoff decreases, and the defender tends to defend the nodes with higher values more frequently, as shown in Figure~\ref{fig:sgchangewithm2}(lower).
+The defender gradually stop protecting low value nodes and move all the resources to defend node $3$.
+Note that the defending frequency for node $3$ is smaller than that for node 1 at the beginning.
+This is because when $M$ is small, the attacker attacks each node with a very small probability, thus the defender can protect all the nodes at the same time to prevent big loss.
+Since node $1$ and $3$ have the same unit value while $\alpha_1 < \alpha_3$, the defender protects node $1$ more frequently.
+However, when the attacker has enough resources to attack each node with a much higher probability, it is not beneficial for the defender to protect other nodes except node $3$ since it has the highest node value and attacking time.

-In Figure~\ref{fig:sgchangewithr}, we vary $r_1$ while setting other parameters to be the same for all the nodes.
-Since all the nodes other than node 1 are identical, they have the same $m_i$ as shown in Figure~\ref{fig:sgchangewithr}(lower).
-We observe that the defender protects node $1$ less frequently when $r_1$ is smaller than the unit value of other nodes.
-When $r_1$ becomes larger, the defender defends node $1$ more frequently, which tells us the defender should protect the nodes with higher values more frequently in the subgame perfect equilibrium when all the other parameters are the same.
+In Figure~\ref{fig:sgchangewithr2}, we fixed $r_3$ through $r_5$ and increase $r_1$ and $r_2$ by adding a random noise uniformly distributed between $[\text{noise\_level}-1, \text{noise\_level}] * 0.1$.
+We vary the $\text{noise\_level}$ from $1$ to $10$.
+As shown in the figure, $m_1$ and $m_2$ keep increasing when the noise level becomes larger, while the defending frequencies for all other three nodes decrease due to limited defending resources, which indicates that the defender should protect the nodes with higher values more frequently in the subgame perfect equilibrium.

+Table~\ref{tbl:runtime} compares the running time of Algorithm~\ref{alg:snefinal} and that of the corresponding algorithm in our conference paper~\cite{zhang2015game}.
+All experiments are conducted on a desktop with 4-Core Intel i5-4670K CPU @ 3.40GHz and Matlab R2019a.
+The same simulation setting as in Figure~\ref{fig:sgchangewithm2} is applied with fixed $M=0.2$.
+We observe that Algorithm~\ref{alg:snefinal} is much faster than the original algorithm in our conference paper and the improvement is more significant in a larger setting.

 \ignore{ We make following observations from our numerical result: \begin{enumerate} \item The defender may prefer different types of NEs under different scenarios, so does the attacker. \item Subgame perfect Equilibrium always bring more benefits to the defender compared to Nash Equilibrium. \item The defender should protect the nodes with higher values more frequently in both Nash and subgame perfect Equilibrium. \item In addition to the defender's constraint $B$, the attacker's resource constraint $M$ can also have a significant impact on the defender's behavior. \item When $M$ is large, protecting high value nodes more frequently and giving up several low value nodes is more beneficial for the defender compared to defending all the nodes with low frequency. \end{enumerate} }